Mrmeguyme/3d-opengl/README.md

 * collision
 * HUD

-This is what I was able to code by March 2018.
+This is what I was able to code by March 2018 (roughly a 3 and a half month period).